 Kara has also served as Director of Development for New Leaders Greater New Orleans, which prepares transformational leaders for the city’s underserved public schools, and as Grants Manager for The Hole in the Wall Foundation, the fundraising arm of the world’s largest family of camps for children with serious illnesses.
 She also previously directed grant-seeking for a nine-member collaborative of human service agencies affiliated with the Jesuits of the New Orleans Province.
 A lawyer by training, Kara was formerly a Staff Attorney with the Legal Assistance Foundation of Chicago.
 She is a graduate of Stanford Law School, where she pursued the Lawyering for Social Change concentration and served as Associate Editor of The Stanford Law Review.
 She completed her undergraduate studies at the College of the Holy Cross, where she earned a Fulbright Fellowship that sent her to France to serve as an English Teaching Assistant in a Parisian high school.
-Kara and her husband Alex, who serves on the faculty of Loyola University’s Jesuit Social Research Institute, are the parents of two teenage children, Katie and Tyler.
+Kara and her husband are the parents to two teenage children.

 Stephen Bauer serves as Chief of Staff for Public Allies working with the executive team to deliver our mission of creating a more just and equitable society.
 With over 15 years of experience in the nonprofit sector, Stephen has focused his work on creating pathways to education and careers for diverse leaders.
 Prior to his current role, Stephen served as Director of Strategic Initiatives for Public Allies where he focused on multiple national projects aimed at increasing the capacity of the organization.
 Before coming to Public Allies,Stephen served as the Director of External Relations at the Nonprofit Leadership Alliance where he staffed national collaborations aimed at recruiting and retaining next generation, nonprofit leaders.
 Stephen was chosen as both a 2013 Independent Sector NGen Fellow and a 2010 National Human Services Assembly National Civic Sector Leadership Fellow as well as co-founded the Kansas City chapter of the Young Nonprofit Professionals Network.
 Stephen holds a master’s degree in higher education administration and a nonprofit management certification from Western Illinois University and a bachelor’s degree in computer graphics from Southeast Missouri State University.